lit/lit/dev-docs/design/how-lit-works.md

 ### 2.3.
 Create a lit-html `Template`

 The `Template` class does most of the heavy-lifting for preparing a template.
 It walks the tree of nodes in a `<template>` element finding the markers inserted in step 2.1.
 If a marker is found, either in an attribute, as a marker comment node, or in text content, the depth-first index of the node is recorded, along with the type of expression (`'text'` or `'attribute'`) and the name of the attribute.
 The metadata containing the depth-first index of the node and type of expression is called a `TemplatePart` in the source.
+A `TemplatePart` is not the same as the `Parts` mentioned [in the Parts section](#parts), but is the inert definition for what `Part` should be created later during the [Create Parts](#33-create-parts) phase.

 When traversing the tree of nodes, `Template` does different work for specific Node types: